jay500s/addressbook-level2/doc/DeveloperGuide.md

 * Problem: Test fails during the very first time.<br>
   Solution: The output of the very first test run could be slightly different because the program creates a new storage file.
 Tests should pass from the 2nd run onwards.

+### Renaming an existing tag

+* Essentially want to refactor the 'friend' tag into a 'buddy' tag
+* In order to do this, find one reference to the friend tag, highlight it, then use 'Ctrl + Shift + G' to open up all references to object then change it to 'buddy' instead of 'friend'

+### Non Functional Requirements

+* The address book should store up to at least 2000 contacts
+* The security level should be very good so others cannot hack into an address book
+* The response time for retrieving all contacts should be less than 10ms